Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_OSDs_Reporting_Full.md

 1. Use the `ceph osd reweight` command on the OSD to move data from the drive and get it back under the warning threshold of 85 percent.

-    This command tells Ceph that the drive can now only hold 80 percent of the usable space \(crush weight\).
+    This command tells Ceph that the drive can now only hold 80 percent of the usable space \(CRUSH weight\).

     ```bash
     ncn-m001# ceph osd reweight osd.9 0.80